volumio/volumio-plugins/plugins/music_service/volspotconnect2/readme.md

 01st march
 - new librespot for x86
-- now working play/pause next previous buttons ! thank you @Ashthespy !
+- now working play/pause next previous buttons ! thank you @ashthespy !

 28th Febuary
 - new librespot for arm